woocommerce/woocommerce/plugins/woocommerce-admin/docs/features/onboarding.md

 * GET `/wc-admin/plugins/connect-jetpack` - Generates a URL for connecting to Jetpack.
 A `redirect_url` is accepted, which is used upon a successful connection.
 * POST `/wc-admin/plugins/request-wccom-connect` - Generates a URL for the WooCommerce.com connection process.
 * POST `/wc-admin/plugins/finish-wccom-connect` - Finishes the WooCommerce.com connection process by storing the received access token.
-* POST `/wc-admin/plugins/connect-paypal` - Generates a URL for connecting to PayPal during the payments task.
 * POST `/wc-admin/plugins/connect-square` - Generates a URL for connecting to Square during the payments task.
 * GET `/wc-admin/onboarding/profile` - Returns the information gathered during the profile wizard.
 See the `woocommerce_onboarding_profile_properties` array for a list of fields.
 * POST `/wc-admin/onboarding/profile` - Sets data for the profile wizard.
 See the `woocommerce_onboarding_profile_properties` array for a list of fields.